calvin-cs262-fall2021-teamA/canine-convention-client/README.md

 # Canine Convention

-A React Native app for finding fellow dog owners to go on ctivities with.
+A React Native app for finding fellow dog owners to go on activities with.
 **WORK IN PROGRESS**

 ## Installation